Commercial Operations · GTM Strategy · AI

 Deal Memo: Commercial Transformation

-A writeup of a commercial transformation I led, structured the way a PE firm would want to read it.
+A commercial transformation writeup structured the way a PE firm reads it.
 Including what didn't work.

 Read →